SHARPENED by LEIGH

 For same day service we ask that jobs are brought in earlier in the day to ensure we can have your jobs and tools ready for pick up.

-We usually ask that you allow us between 1 - 6 hours for your job to be turned around.During busy seasons like Christmas, we may need to extend service into the following day for your knives to be returned to you.NOTE REGARDING BOOKINGS
+We usually ask that you allow us between 1 - 6 hours for your job to be turned around.During busy seasons, like Christmas, we may need to extend service into the following day for your knives to be returned to you.Feel free to let us know when you are coming in or to ask us any questions beforehand.ASSESSMENT & QUOTING

 We assess all jobs in person prior to service and prior to quoting.
-You are welcome to send photos but please note: Photos and videos do not provide the entire picture and we will not quote from images.
+You are welcome to send photos but please note:

 GUARANTEED EDGES